JaspreetS98/JaspreetS98/README.md

 🚀 What I learned

-Machine Learning: Crafting and fine-tuning machine learning models that uncover patterns, predict outcomes, and enhance decision-making.
+Crafting and fine-tuning machine learning models that uncover patterns, predict outcomes, and enhance decision-making.
-Data Visualization: Translating complex data into compelling visual narratives that resonate with both technical and non-technical audiences.
+Translating complex data into compelling visual narratives that resonate with both technical and non-technical audiences.
-Big Data Analytics: Harnessing the power of big data technologies to extract valuable insights from massive datasets.
+Harnessing the power of big data technologies to extract valuable insights from massive datasets.
-AI Ethics: Advocating for ethical considerations in AI and data science, ensuring that innovation aligns with responsible practices.
+Advocating for ethical considerations in AI and data science, ensuring that innovation aligns with responsible practices.

-Programming Languages: Proficient in a diverse range of languages that allows me to choose the right tool for the task. ( Python, Java, R, ... )
+Expanded proficiency in a diverse range of languages allowing to choose the right tool for the task. ( Python, Java, R, ... )
-Software Architecture: Designing scalable and maintainable architectures that ensure long-term code quality and flexibility.
+Designing scalable and maintainable architectures that ensure long-term code quality and flexibility.
-Algorithmic Efficiency: Optimizing algorithms and data structures to maximize efficiency and minimize resource consumption.
+Optimizing algorithms and data structures to maximize efficiency and minimize resource consumption.

 📝 Interests and Personal objectives